 Now that we understand what “sones” means in noise measurement, it wouldn’t be too difficult to determine a range in which the bathroom fan would be considered quiet or noisy.

 Secondly, bathroom fans are rated anywhere from 0.3 sones to 7.5 sones.
 It’s unlikely that you’ll find a model rated lower than 0.1 sones.
-At that sound level, the unit barely produces any sound.
+At that sound level, the best quiet bathroom exhaust fan barely produces any sound.

 On the other side of the scale, values above 7.5 sones are also not very common.
-Indeed, you should stay away from models rated over 7.5 sones.
+Indeed, you should stay away from quiet bathroom exhaust fans rated over 7.5 sones.

 Finally, perhaps a few comparisons will give you a clue of the sound levels represented by the various sone rating.